 - Improve cost-effectiveness

 Every year CUP conducts an annual HEDIS® (Healthcare Effectiveness Data and Information Set) measurement and audit, and reports these findings both nationally and state-wide.
 Many of the measures focus on preventive care such as immunizations and well child visits.
 Other measures look at specific care for chronic illnesses, such as diabetes.

-If you would like to know more about CUP's Quality Improvement Program, Practice & Preventive Health Guidelines, HEDIS, or other annual reports, please contact the Quality Department by clicking here: http://www.cuphealth.com/aboutus/contact.aspx
+If you'd like to know more about CUP's Quality Improvement Program, Practice Guidelines, HEDIS® or the annual reports, please contact the Quality Department by clicking here: http://www.cuphealth.com/aboutus/contact.aspx